TosbackCgusBridge-Bot/CGUs-versions/Blair/Privacy Policy.md

 If you do not consent to the collection, use and disclosure of your personal information as set forth in this Privacy Policy, please do not use this Site.

 **This Privacy Policy is Part of Our Terms of Use**
-This Privacy Policy is incorporated by reference and is part of the Blair Terms of Use (“Terms of Use”) governing your use of this Site.
+This Privacy Policy is incorporated by reference and is part of the Blair Terms of Use ("Terms of Use") governing your use of this Site.
 Our Terms of Use contain the terms on which you may purchase products and services through this Site.
 Please read our Terms of Use, if you have not already done so.
-You may access the current version of the Terms of Use at any time by clicking on the link marked “Terms of Use” at the bottom of each page of this Site.
+You may access the current version of the Terms of Use at any time by clicking on the link marked "Terms of Use" at the bottom of each page of this Site.

 **This Privacy Policy May Change**
 We reserve the right to update or modify this Privacy Policy, at any time and without prior notice, by posting the revised version of this Privacy Policy on this Site.
 These changes will only apply to personal information we collect after we have posted the revised Privacy Policy.
 Your use of this Site following any such change constitutes your agreement that all personal information collected from or about you through this Site after the revised Privacy Policy is posted will be subject to the terms of the revised Privacy Policy.
 For this reason, it is important to review this Privacy Policy regularly.
 If we modify this Privacy Policy, we will provide a notice at the top of this Privacy Policy for at least 30 days after the new effective date.

-You may access the current version of this Privacy Policy at any time by clicking on the link marked “Privacy Policy” at the bottom of each page of this Site.
+You may access the current version of this Privacy Policy at any time by clicking on the link marked "Privacy Policy" at the bottom of each page of this Site.
 For your convenience, we post the effective date of this Privacy Policy at the top of this page, so that you can see whether this Privacy Policy has changed since your last visit.

 **Privacy Notices**
-This Privacy Policy may be supplemented or amended from time to time by “privacy notices” posted on this Site.
+This Privacy Policy may be supplemented or amended from time to time by "privacy notices" posted on this Site.
 Generally, privacy notices provide details about the personal information we collect on particular pages or particular areas of this Site, why we need that information, and choices you may have about the ways we use that information.
 Our privacy notices are part of this Privacy Policy.

 **Agreements Governing Specific Features and Password-Protected Areas of This Site**
 This Privacy Policy may be supplemented or amended by special terms and conditions governing specific features or password-protected areas of this Site.
 When you sign up to use a special feature or password-protected area, you may be asked to agree to special terms governing your use of the special feature or password-protected area.
-In such cases, you will be asked to expressly consent to the special terms, for example, by checking a box or clicking on a button marked “I agree.”
-This type of agreement is known as a “click-through” agreement.
-If any of the terms of the click-through agreement are different than the terms of this Privacy Policy, the terms of the click-through agreement will supplement or amend this Privacy Policy, but only with respect to the matters governed by the “click-through agreement.”
+In such cases, you will be asked to expressly consent to the special terms, for example, by checking a box or clicking on a button marked "I agree."
+This type of agreement is known as a "click-through" agreement.
+If any of the terms of the click-through agreement are different than the terms of this Privacy Policy, the terms of the click-through agreement will supplement or amend this Privacy Policy, but only with respect to the matters governed by the "click-through agreement."

 **WHAT PERSONAL INFORMATION DOES** **BLAIR** **COLLECT THROUGH THIS SITE?**